juj/emgc/README.md

 The functions `gc_malloc()`, `gc_malloc_root()`, `gc_malloc_leaf()` and `gc_acquire_strong_ptr()` may only be called from inside a fenced scope.

-The function `gc_collect()` and `gc_collect_when_stack_is_empty()` may be freely called from anywhere **outside** a fenced scope (and will implicity place the caller inside a fenced scope for the duration of the call).
+The functions `gc_collect()` and `gc_collect_when_stack_is_empty()` may freely be called from anywhere **outside** a fenced scope (and will implicity place the caller inside a fenced scope for the duration of the call).

-When any thread initiates a garbage collection with `gc_collect()`, all threads that are currently executing code inside a fence will immediately join to simultaneously work on the *mark phase* of the garbage collection in parallel.
+When any thread initiates a garbage collection with `gc_collect()`, all threads that are currently executing code inside a fence will immediately join to simultaneously work on the *mark phase* of the garbage collection process in parallel.

 When the mark phase is complete, each fenced thread will resume code execution from where they left off inside their fenced scope, and the *sweep phase* will be completed on the background in a single dedicated sweep worker thread.

 Fenced mode is always enabled when building with `-sWASM_WORKERS` or `-pthread`.
 You can also manually activate fenced mode by building with `-DEMGC_FENCED`.

+N.b. if you are building C++ code with C++ exceptions enabled, you should manually ensure that no exception will unwind the `gc_enter_fenced_access()` function from the callstack.

 # 🧪 Running Tests